 Severe acute respiratory syndrome (SARS) facts

-- SARS is caused by a coronavirus (SARS-CoV) that exists in bats and civets in Southern China.
+- SARS is caused by a coronavirus (SARS-associated coronavirus or SARS-CoV) that exists in bats and palm civets in Southern China.

-- If there are grounds for suspicion, respiratory secretions are sent for testing to reference laboratories or to the CDC.
+- If there are grounds for suspicion, respiratory secretions are sent for testing at the CDC.

 - There is no medication that is known to treat SARS.
 Treatment is supportive.

-- The SARS outbreak in 2002 was controlled solely by using public-health measures such as wearing surgical masks, washing hands well, and isolating infected patients.
+- The SARS outbreak in 2002-2003 was controlled solely by using public-health measures, such as wearing surgical masks, washing hands well, and isolating infected patients.

 Viewers share their comments